 - Visit the Training and Careers Web site from Service Canada for resources to help you in your job search or to change your career.

-- The Targeted Wage Subsidies program from Human Resources and Skills Development Canada assists Employment Insurance eligible individuals experiencing difficulty in finding work to get on-the-job work experience.
+- The Targeted Wage Subsidies program from Employment and Social Development Canada assists Employment Insurance eligible individuals experiencing difficulty in finding work to get on-the-job work experience.

 - Job Creation Partnerships (JCP) applies to individuals who want to develop skills and gain meaningful work experience.
 The main criterion for JCP is that the work experience provided to unemployed individuals should lead to long term employment.

-- The Self-Employment (SE) program from Human Resources and Skills Development Canada provides financial assistance to help eligible, unemployed individuals to start a business.
+- The Self-Employment (SE) program from Employment and Social Development Canada provides financial assistance to help eligible, unemployed individuals to start a business.

 - Full-time students can post their resume at the Federal Student Work Experience Program (FSWEP) Web site and apply for temporary student jobs within the federal public service of Canada.